 The challenges faced by inmates in their reintegration processes into civil society are reflected in the number of repeat offenders offered by the INPEC (2020), according to which the population that has returned to the prison system is 16,482 (21.34%).
 Added to this is the difficult situation of overcrowding in prisons, a value that reaches 29.1%, that is, an overpopulation of 23,557 individuals.

 Improve the socio-emotional and technical skills of prisoners in the Pedregal, Bellavista and Itagüí prisons through artistic practices and the management of economic opportunities.

-Increase positive references and narratives and life skills that allow reintegration into society and improve their relationships and behavior within the prison institution.
+Raise positive references and narratives and life skills that allow reintegration into society and improve relationships and behavior within the prison institution.